Frequently Asked Questions

 A smart meter is required to be eligible for actual metered exports.

-If a customer has refused or refuses the installation of a smart meter and now wants to avail of the scheme, they must request the installation of a smart meter, this can be done through their supplier or ESBN.
+If a customer has refused or refuses the installation of a smart meter and now wants to avail of the scheme, they must request the installation of a smart meter, this can be done through Community Power or ESBN.

 Can I view my exported data on my Smart Meter?2022-08-17T15:24:54+00:00